+The definition of “driving under the influence” applies not only to driving while impaired by alcohol but also other drugs including cannabis (marijuana) prescribed for medical purposes.
 In cases involving alcohol, a person with a blood alcohol concentration (BAC) of .08 or greater is considered legally under the influence—this BAC limit has been in effect in Illinois since July 1997.

 It’s important to note that even if a person is below the .08 limit, they can still be arrested for DUI.
 This is because alcohol and other drugs affect everyone differently.
-Factors like weight, body composition, gender, tolerance, mood, and the amount of food consumed can all impact a person’s level of impairment.
+Factors like weight, body composition, gender, tolerance, mood and the amount of food consumed can all impact a person’s level of impairment.

 Fines and Penalties for DUI

 The cost of a DUI can be significant.
-From legal fees to court costs to increased insurance rates to income loss, the average cost of a DUI in Illinois is $16,580.
+From legal fees to court costs to increasing insurance rates to income loss, the average cost of a DUI in Illinois is $16,580.
 In cases involving significant injuries or fatalities, medical expenses alone can exceed $100,000.

-To some degree, penalties will depend on the circumstances surrounding the arrest, including factors such as:
+To some degree, penalties will depend on the circumstances surrounding the arrest including factors such as:

-Accidents Resulting from Drunk Driving
+- Accidents Resulting From Drunk Driving

 A DUI is complex in itself—an accident resulting from drunk driving adds yet another layer of complexity.
 Even in cases where no one was injured and the facts indicate that the person under the influence was not at fault for the accident, having alcohol or drugs in your system strengthens the other party’s case.

-How an Attorney Can Protect You
+How An Attorney Can Protect You

-If you’ve been involved in a drunk driving accident, a skilled attorney with specialized knowledge of the law pertaining to drunk driving accidents may be able to reduce or eliminate jail time, reduce your DUI charges, prevent the suspension or revocation of your license, reduce your fines, and help you avoid trial.
+Therefore, if you’ve been involved in a drunk driving accident, a skilled attorney with knowledge of the law pertaining to drunk driving accidents may be able to reduce or eliminate jail time, reduce your DUI charges, prevent the suspension or revocation of your license, reduce your fines and help you avoid trial.